-June 30, 2016 June 30, 2015

-Annual Pension Cost (APC) \$ 444,142 \$ 435,489

-Percentage of APC Contributed 100% 100%

-Net Pension Obligation \$ - \$ -

-The funding information for the Priests' Plan follows:

-A (!
-1 1 (!
-1) 20, 2016 т.
-20, 2015

-Actuarial valuation date June 30, 2016 June 30, 2015 Actuarial value of assets \$ 6,197,214 \$ 6,305,534 Actuarial accrued liability (AAL) \$ 6,933,546 \$ 6,790,438 Unfunded actuarial accrued liability (UAAL) \$ 736,332 \$ 484,904 Funded ratio 89.38% 92.86%
+June 30, 2017 June 30, 2016 Annual Pension Cost (APC) \$ 390,852 \$ 444,142 Percentage of APC Contributed 100% 100% Net Pension Obligation \$ - \$ - The funding information for the Priests' Plan follows: Actuarial valuation date June 30, 2017 June 30, 2016 Actuarial value of assets \$ 6,899,220 \$ 6,197,214 Actuarial accrued liability (AAL) \$ 7,033,992 \$ 6,933,546 Unfunded actuarial accrued liability (UAAL) \$ 134,772 \$ 736,332 Funded ratio 98.08% 89.38%

-NOTE 12.
+NOTE 13.
 COMMITMENTS AND CONTINGENCIES

 The Central Office manages the claims against the Diocese.
-At June 30, 2016 and 2015, the Diocese is subject to various claims covering a wide range of matters that arise in the ordinary course of its activities.
+At June 30, 2017 and 2016, the Diocese is subject to various claims covering a wide range of matters that arise in the ordinary course of its activities.
 Claims and litigation are covered by commercial insurance.
 The deductible on insurance claims is \$100,000 per occurrence.
 Management believes that any liability that may ultimately result from the resolution of claims will not have a material adverse effect on the financial condition or results of operations of the Central Office.

 During 2016, the Central Office entered into an agreement for the construction of a new school and parish in Prosper, Texas.
 The project is estimated to cost approximately \$17,600,000.
-Expenditures totaled approximately \$1,700,000 in 2016.
-The remaining cost of the project is expected to be paid in 2017.
+Expenditures totaled approximately \$9,000,000 in 2017.
+The remaining cost of the project is expected to be paid in 2018.

-NOTE 13.
+NOTE 14.
 INSURANCE PLANS

 The Central Office maintains a workers' compensation plan for the employees of Diocesan parishes, schools, and other affiliated entities (the "participants") and a multi-peril insurance plan.
 Both plans are partially self-insured through a high deductible.
-The Central Office has a fully-insured plan for the health insurance needs of the participants.
-The Central Office acts as billing agent for the multi-peril insurance plan.

 The parishes and schools calculate the monthly premium for the workers' compensation plan and remit the premiums to the Central Office.
 These calculations are made under parameters set by the Central Office and are reviewed periodically by the Central Office.
+The Central Office acts as billing agent for the multi-peril insurance plan.

+The Central Office has a fully-insured plan for the health insurance needs of the participants.
 The health insurance plan is administered by a third party, and the Central Office does not participate in billing the premiums to the parishes and schools.

 Included in expenses are actual costs and claims paid plus management's estimates of any additional ultimate loss which may change materially in the near term.